dannxbt/dannxbt/README.md

 ### Hey there 👋🏻

-I'm [Dann](https://www.linkedin.com/in/dannwee/), a DeFi-maxi and Software Engineer
+I'm [Dann](https://www.linkedin.com/in/dannwee/), a DeFi-enthusiast and Software Engineer

 **Currently my days are devoted to:**
 - ☄️ pushing the boundaries of DeFi at [Meteora](https://meteora.ag).